aidandomondon/Pruning-Project/README.md

 Given a $d \times d$ image $D$, and a $k \times k$ kernel $K$ where $k \leq d$, convolving $D$ with $K$ produces the $(d - k + 1) \times (d - k + 1)$ matrix $D * K$, where $(D*K)_{ij}$ is defined as the element-wise product of the $k \times k$ submatrix $D[i:i+k, j:j+k]$ and $K$.

 Since a result of a convolution operation on $D$ is a function of $D$, it is an informative descriptor of $D$.
 Because of this, convolutional neural networks use convolutions of images to learn things about them.
-Further, since the result of a convolution operation on $D$ is also a function of $K$, each convolution of $D$ with a different $K$s captures something different about $D$.
+Further, since the result of a convolution operation on $D$ is also a function of $K$, each convolution of $D$ with a different $K\text{s}$ captures something different about $D$.
 Thus, CNNs usually employ a multitude of convolutions so as to encapsulate many different properties of the images given to them.

 ***Pruning based on metrics***